markdohle/week-18/README.md

 Learn more: https://reactjs.org/link/switch-to-createroot
 ```

 Does the order of the script files referenced in the .html file matter?
-I get this error when the navbar.js is listed below the index.js. _F*****g annoying_, emphasis added because it keeps happening and need to remember this.
+I get this error when the navbar.js is listed below the index.js. _F*****g annoying_, emphasis added because it keeps happening and I need to remember this.

 ```Uncaught ReferenceError: NavBar is not defined```